chesterkyles/TIL/network_fundamentals/transport-layer.md

 ### Sequence Numbers

 To identify duplicates, transport protocols associate an identification number with each segment called the **sequence number**.
 This sequence number is prepended to the segments and sent.
 This way, the end entity can identify duplicates.

+## UDP (User Datagram Protocol)

+UDP is a transport layer protocol that works over the network layer's famous Internet Protocol.
+[RFC 768](https://tools.ietf.org/pdf/rfc768.pdf) is the official RFC for UDP.

+UDP does not involve any initial handshaking like TCP does, and is hence called a **connectionless** protocol.
+This means that there are no established ‘connections’ between hosts.
+UDP prepends the **source and destination ports** to messages from the application layer and hands them off to the network layer.
+The Internet Protocol of the network layer is a **best-effort** attempt to deliver the message.
+This means that the message:

+1. May or may not get delivered
+2. May get delivered with changes in it
+3. May get delivered out of order

+### Structure

+#### Header

+UDP prepends **four** 2-byte header fields to the data it receives from the application layer.
+So in total, a UDP header is **8 bytes** long.
+The fields are:

+1. Source port number
+2. Destination port number
+3. Length of the datagram (header and data in bytes)
+4. Checksum to detect if errors have been introduced into the message

+#### Data

+Other than the headers, a UDP datagram contains a body of data which can be up to 65,528 bytes long.
+The nature of the data depends on the overlying application.
+So if the application is querying a DNS server, it would contain bytes of a zone file.